Grant Categories

 Mental and Behavioral Health

-Mother Cabrini Health Foundation recognizes that mental and behavioral health are essential elements of overall health.
-Broadly defined, this includes an individual’s emotional, psychological, psychiatric, and social well-being, along with related behaviors, such as substance use and other addictions.
-MCHF understands that mental and behavioral health needs are particularly acute in historically marginalized communities and for populations that have been adversely affected by socioeconomic inequities.
-MCHF also understands that mental and behavioral health services are embedded in multiple systems, and as such, will consider individual and collaborative efforts among those systems.
+Mother Cabrini Health Foundation envisions a future where all New Yorkers can thrive and lead fulfilling lives with sound mental and behavioral health.
+Mental health includes an individual’s emotional, psychological, psychiatric, and social well-being, while behavioral health includes substance use, addictions, and other behavioral issues that impact health.
+We want to ensure that individuals directly or indirectly affected by mental and behavioral health conditions will receive affordable, high-quality, culturally appropriate support, services, or treatment within nurturing communities.
+We know that mental and behavioral health needs are particularly acute in historically marginalized communities and for populations that have been adversely affected by socioeconomic inequities.
+We also understand that mental and behavioral health services are embedded in many systems and will consider system-specific and collaborative efforts across those systems to build communities where every person has the opportunity to thrive.

-MCHF aims to support programs that include, but are not limited to, the following:
+We support programs that span the continuum of prevention, treatment, and recovery, including, but not limited to, the following:

-Interventions and Treatment: Improving the quality of care and services in clinical and non-clinical settings, including by supporting the delivery of trauma-informed, culturally responsive, and person-centered care targeted to specific populations and integrating and coordinating mental and behavioral health services with other health and social services.
+Services and Treatment: Improving the quality of care and services in clinical and non-clinical settings, including supporting the delivery of trauma-informed, culturally responsive, person-centered or family-centered care targeting specific populations.
+It could also include crisis response services or integrating and coordinating mental and behavioral health with other medical providers, social services, or systems.

-Capacity and Access: Building the capacity of the sector to increase the timely availability of and access to affordable, high-quality mental and behavioral health care in clinical and community-based settings.
-This could include building and diversifying the workforce, expanding crisis response services, or increasing the volume of traditional and non-traditional providers and support systems.
+Capacity, Access, and Workforce Development: Building the capacity of the sector to increase the timely availability of and access to affordable, high-quality mental and behavioral healthcare in clinical or community-based settings.
+This could include building and diversifying the workforce, introducing services in traditional or non-traditional settings, supporting technological innovations and increasing the capacity of providers, professionals, peers, and other supports.